Stanley-Ye/2019-Fall-W251/week13/labs/README.md

 ```

 ### Deep Learning SDK (the unofficial one, by Dustin Franklin)
-At of July 2019, this functionality is, yet again in flux (sigh).
-Nvidia has just dropped [Jetpack 4.2.1](https://developer.nvidia.com/embedded/jetpack) - which is [supposed to introduce Nvidia docker to the Jetson platform](https://devtalk.nvidia.com/default/topic/1046113/jetson-tx2/can-nvidia-docker-run-on-tx2-/) .
-But, we can't get the on-board camera to work with our docker container introduced in [the homework](https://github.com/MIDS-scaling-up/v2/tree/master/week13/hw).
-It is possible that the USB camera works, but we could not test it in time.
+At of November 2019, this functionality is yet again and still in flux (sigh).
+Even with the 4.2.1 jetpack, we can't get the on-board camera to work with our docker container introduced in [the homework](https://github.com/MIDS-scaling-up/v2/tree/master/week13/hw).
+It is possible that the USB camera works, but we could not validate it in time.
+Note that this worked with Jetpack 3.3 so we expect it to work again in the future.

 So, let's just prepare the codebase on the Jetson directly:
 ```
 # borrowing from https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo.md
-# become root

 # in case you don't have these..
-apt install -y git cmake
+sudo apt install -y git cmake
 # go to the directory of your choosing
 cd
 # clone the repo